ikotun-dev/botsy/readme.md

 #### Final year project? - Maybe?

-- Train with your own intent file
+- Train with your own intents
 - Customer service AI chatbot
 - Comes with an SDK you can integrate